Connecting with people on data use is the way forward

 Q. How is my data used to improve wider NHS and care services?

 Your data is generally anonymised, so that you can’t be identified.
 How this is done might vary.
 Information that could identify you like your name and address is usually removed, possibly along with other details like your date of birth.

-One of the main healthcare data initiatives in Scotland is the SPIRE project.
+One of the main healthcare data initiatives in Scotland is the SPIRE project (this link will take you away from our website).
 It will use data from GP practices so that the NHS can improve the quality of care for patients, better plan services for people with health needs and support research into new treatments for particular illnesses.

 Q. Can I consent to how my data is used?

 You may have consent options for how your data is used to improve wider NHS and care services.

 For example, you can opt out of SPIRE project by completing a form at your GP practice (although your information will still be included in what is known as “aggregated data” i.e. combined with lots of other patients’ information to determine, for example, the overall number of patients registered in your practice who are in a certain age group or who have a certain illness.)

 Q. What are the benefits to using our data to improve wider services?

 There are many potential benefits for the public.